Eliasdb/Vue-udemy-exercises/README.md

 **Rest and spread**

+**Rest operator**
-- Rest operator = ‘…numbers’ indicates ‘the rest of the numbers’ incapsulated in an array, so you can add as many numbers as you like to the sum
+‘…numbers’ indicates ‘the rest of the numbers’ incapsulated in an array, so you can add as many numbers as you like to the sum.
-- reduce() = method executes a reducer function on each element of the array, resulting in a single output value: returns the sum of all the values

 *Example using the old way:*

 	function sum (…numbers) {
 		return numbers.reduce(function(prev, current) {
 		return prev + current;
 		}};
 	}
 	console.log(sum(1,2,3)); // 6

+- reduce() = method executes a reducer function on each element of the array, resulting in a single output value: returns the sum of all the values

+**Spread operator**
-**Spread operator** = does the opposite of rest, it takes the array and converts it into single arguments.
+Does the opposite of rest, it takes the array and converts it into single arguments.

 *Example using the old way:*

 	function sum(x,y) { // 1, 2
 		return x + y;
 		}
 	let nums = [1,2];
 	console.log(sum(…nums));